 - Communicating with your boss or supervisors about the case

-Talk to a Workers Compensation Lawyer in Covington, GA for Free
+Talk to a Workers’ Compensation Attorney in Covington, GA for Free

 Don’t miss out on the benefits you are legally entitled to as an injured worker in Covington.
 In some cases, you have as little as one year to file your claim after your accident.
-For help with any aspect of your claim, call John Foy & Associates today.
+For help with any aspect of your claim, talk to the Covington, GA, workers’ compensation lawyers at John Foy & Associates.